matthewschallenkamp/Red-Team-Code/open_kattis/dominos/dominos.md

 condensation.

-Second, knocking over any domino i in the origional graph will cause all the dominoes in the SCC containing node i to also fall.
+Second, knocking over any domino i in the origional graph will cause all the dominos in the SCC containing node i to also fall.

 Because of these properties, our answer is the number of nodes in the condensation of the origional graph with indegree=0.
-Any node in the condensation with indegree>0 will have all dominoes knocked over by a domino in the parent SCC.
+Any node in the condensation with indegree>0 will have all dominos knocked over by a domino in the parent SCC.

 More on SCC's: